anpinghuang/rovemilesflight/README.md

   * `price` (USD total)
   * `layovers` (number of stops)

-* **Why:** Enables comparison of real cash fares to award-chart miles and lets us detect if a multi-stop option can be cheaper than nonstop.
+* **Why?** Enables comparison of real cash fares to award miles and lets us detect if a multi-stop option can be cheaper than nonstop.

 ---